Multi-relational Network Autoregression Model with Latent Group Structures: Group Tensor-valued Network Autoregression

-Another closely related line of research is the high dimensional vector autoregression (VAR) model \citep{davis2016sparse, wang2022high, miao2023high}.
-By stacking elements in the tensor $\cY_t = (Y_{i_1 \cdots i_q, t})\in \mR^{N_1 \times \cdots \times N_q}$ as a vector, the GTNAR model~\eqref{eq:model} can be re-written as a VAR model with a dimension of $\prod_l N_l$.
-This allows the application of existing techniques for high-dimensional VAR models.
-While this formulation imposes fewer assumptions on the model coefficients, it leads to a much larger number of parameters that need to be estimated, on the order of $ \prod_l (N_l^2)$, as compared to $ \sum_l G_l(p_l+1) +\prod_l G_l$ (when fixing the group memberships) for the GTNAR model.
-Even with commonly used sparsity regularization, the estimation variance of model parameters is likely to be much higher than that of the GTNAR model when the data is generated from the GTNAR model.
-For instance, \cite{zhu2022simultaneous} demonstrate that the estimation error based on the regularized sparse VAR model is much larger than that of the Network VAR model when the data is generated from the latter.
-Additionally, the coefficients estimated in the general VAR model lack clear interpretations and provide limited insights into network effects.
-This drawback has also been recognized in existing literature and has motivated the development of matrix-valued {or tensor-valued} autoregressive models~\citep{chen2021autoregressive, wang2024high}.
+where $\a = \vec(\mA) \in \mR^{N_1 \times \cdots \times N_q}$ and $\bve_t = \vec(\mE_t)$.
+This allows for the application of existing techniques of high-dimensional VAR models.
+While this formulation imposes fewer assumptions on the model coefficients, it leads to a much larger number of parameters to be estimated.
+Specifically, the number of parameters is $O(\prod_l N_l^2)$, in comparison to $O(\sum_l G_l(p_l+1)+\prod_l G_l)$ (when fixing the group memberships) for the GTNAR model.
+Even with commonly used sparsity regularization, the estimation variance is likely to inflate compared to the network models under certain scenarios \citep{zhu2023simultaneous}, which is also investigated in our numerical studies.
+In addition, the ``stacking'' operation will destroy the intrinsic data structure in the original tensor form, hence the coefficients estimated in the general VAR model lack clear interpretations and provide limited insights into the network effects.
+These drawbacks are also recognized in existing literatures~\citep{chen2021autoregressive, wang2024high}.

-{A third line of related research is the Spatial Dynamic Panel Data (SDPD) models \citep{yu2008quasi, lee2014efficient,kuersteiner2020dynamic}.
-For example, \cite{lee2014efficient} explore a model with the formulation $\by_t = \lambda \bW \by_t + \gamma \bW \by_{t-1} + \alpha \by_{t-1} + \bxi^\top \x_{it} + \beps_t$, where $\lambda$ and $\gamma$ represent network effects, $\alpha$ signifies the momentum effect, and $\bxi$ accounts for covariates' impact.
-These models primarily address only spatial network effects without considering the heterogeneity of spatial locations.
-In contrast, our proposed model aims to jointly model multiple network effects while accommodating the heterogeneity of network nodes.
-It is noteworthy that, unlike SDPD models, our framework does not include the cross-sectional spatial network effect (captured by $\lambda$).
-This aspect could be a promising avenue for future research.
-Additionally, extending our framework to incorporate time-varying networks and common shocks, as explored in \cite{kuersteiner2020dynamic}, would also be an interesting research topic.}